 Beth M. Hautala was born in Milwaukee, WI in 1963.
-She grew up in a blue-collar family, in an all-white upper-middle-class suburb of Milwaukee.
+She grew up in a blue-collar family, in a Milwaukee upper-middle-class suburb.

-She photographs the American experience of race, class, people and place in order to know the world better and give meaning to her emotional life.
+Beth photographs the American experience of race, class, and identity to know the world better and give meaning to her emotional life.

-Beth began her photographic studies, as a form of art therapy, at the Rocky Mountain School of Photography, Missoula, MT in 2016 and completed their five-month career intensive training school.
+Beth began her photographic studies, as a form of art therapy, at the Rocky Mountain School of Photography, Missoula, MT in 2016 and completed their five-month career intensive training program.